TKD SOURCE

 Please be advised that

-effective immediately, the
+effective immediately,

-tul of "Ju Che" will be known
+the tul of "Juche" will be

-as it was originally created
+known as it was

-by our founder General
+founder General Choi

-Choi Hong Hi as "Kodang".
+Hong Hi as "Kodang".

 Taekwon-Do, the Korean

-martial art was created by
+martial art was created

-our founder to be free of
+by our founder to be

-religious and political
+free of religious and

-ideologies.
-It was General
+political ideologies.
+It

-Choi's wish to leave
+was General Choi's wish

-Taekwon-Do to humanity,
+to leave Taekwon-Do to

-free of any influence from
+humanity, free of any

-religion, government and
+government and political

-accordingly, it was decided
+influence accordingly, it

-to revert the name to the
+the name to the original

-original name chosen by
+name chosen by General

-General Choi.
+Choi.

 As we make this change,

-the ITF reaffirms its desire
+the ITF reaffirms its

-to remain independent and
+desire to remain

-true to the teachings of our
+the teachings of our

 founder.